gelus/TBAEngine/README.md

   Returns: Item

   itemDescriptor : see Room.addItem

+##### Game.findTargets(String commandInput, <Array targets>)
+  Checks passed in input against items in the current room, inventory to return an array of matching target.
+  Returns: Array of targets

 ##### Game.findTarget(String commandInput)
-  Checks passed in input against items in the current room and inventory to return the matching target.
+  Uses Game.findTargets to get the first matching target in the current room or inventory
   Returns: Item

 ##### Game.enterRoom(Room room)
   Assigns the passed in room to the currentRoom and returns the new rooms description.
   Returns: String room description

+##### Game.addGlobalCommand(Object commandDescriptor)
+  adds the passed in command go Game.actions

+##### Game.removeGlobalCommand(String input)
+  removes the first matching command from Game.actions

 ## Room